 Ages zero to 5 are the most critical years for a child’s brain development, yet the educators tasked to help kids learn and grow during these years have been consistently undervalued.
 And many great educators are forced to leave the field as a result.
 This negatively impacts the quality of education that Arkansas’s littlest learners receive and results in kids missing out on the full benefits of early education.
 The Invest Early Coalition’s Advocacy Agenda works to change that and improve quality by investing in educators, providers, parents, and businesses who support early childhood education.

-Want to join the Invest Early Coalition?
+Want to stay up-to-date with the work of the Invest Early Coalition?
 Sign-up here and check the “Education:Early Education” box at the bottom of the page.
 You can also sign-up for information about other issues you care about.

 See our INVEST EARLY ADVOCACY TOOLKIT to learn how you can help make early childhood investment a priority for Arkansas.